Sollimann/Occupancy-Grid-FastSLAM/resources/todo/README.md

 Scan-matching tries to incrementally align two scans or a map to a scan, without revising the past/map.

+* PRO TIP: Outlier detection.
+Remove outliers from the pointcloud

 * During filtering, it can happen that the scan-matching process fails because of poor observations or a too small overlapping area between the current scan and the previously computed map